-- to understand the potential hazard of a cross-connection: - to never create a cross-connection between the auxiliary water system and the public water system; - to allow an inspector to survey his/her property for hazards as long as the contract is in effect; and - to face loss of service and other penalties if the contract is violated.
+- To understand the potential hazard of a cross-connection: - To never create a cross-connection between the auxiliary water system and the public water system; - To allow an inspector to survey his/her property for hazards as long as the contract is in effect; and - To face loss of service and other penalties if the contract is violated.

-The water supplier must perform an annual inspection of the customer's contract-regulated property to verify that conditions have not changed which would warrant installation of a backflow prevention device.
-The water supplier must, by law, do everything reasonably possible to protect the public water system from contamination.
+The water supplier must perform or have performed an annual inspection of the customer's contract-regulated property.
+It is at the water supplier's discretion to waive a backflow prevention device since the water supplier must, by law, do everything reasonably possible to protect the public water system from contamination.